davidparry/mcp-internal/README.md

 1. **Repository not found**: Ensure the repository path includes the `.git` directory or is the root of a Git repository
 2. **Authentication errors**: For private repositories, you may need to configure Git credentials
 3. **Permission errors**: Ensure the application has read/write permissions to the repository directory
+4. **GitHub 404 errors**: See [GITHUB_TROUBLESHOOTING.md](GITHUB_TROUBLESHOOTING.md) for detailed guidance

 ## License

-This is an example implementation for educational purposes.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+See LICENSE.md for the full license text.

 ## Contributing